Sharing Images with Open-Ended slide

 • Sharing a Presentation to your Participants

-In order to get your participants to start submitting responses to your slides, you need to share the presentation with them.
+To get your participants to start submitting responses to your slides, you need to share the presentation with them.
 There are two ways to do that...
-A unique URL (AKA 'access link' or 'access code') that participants type into their phones. ...
+A unique URL (AKA 'access link' or 'access code') that participants type into their phones.
+A unique ...

 • Screen Sharing AhaSlides with Zoom